alelken/website/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Job Applications with Firebase

+Job applications are saved directly to Firestore and uploaded resumes are stored in Firebase Storage.
+Copy `.env.example` to `.env` and fill in your Firebase project credentials to enable this functionality.